Stars Are Blind

-"Stars Are Blind" is the debut single recorded by American television personality and socialite Paris Hilton for her debut studio album, Paris (2006).
+"Stars Are Blind" is the debut single recorded by American media personality and singer Paris Hilton for her debut studio album, Paris (2006).
 It was released as the lead single from the album on June 5, 2006, by Warner Bros.
 Records.
 The song was written by Fernando Garibay, Sheppard Solomon and Ralph McCarthy, and produced by Garibay with additional production by Solomon.
 Jennifer Karr was the vocal arranger and background vocalist for the song.

 "Stars Are Blind" was well received by music critics.
 It debuted and peaked at number 18 on the US Billboard Hot 100 due to strong digital sales, and topped the Billboard Dance Club Play chart.
 Worldwide, the single topped the charts in Hungary, Scotland, and Slovakia, and reached the top 10 in Australia, Canada, Venezuela, and more than 10 European countries.
-Hilton released an "updated" version, titled as "Stars Are Blind (Paris' Version)", on December 30, 2022, which was followed by another version featuring Kim Petras on May 31, 2023.
+Hilton released an "updated" version, titled as "Stars Are Blind (Paris' Version)", on December 30, 2022, which was followed by another version featuring German singer Kim Petras on May 31, 2023.

 Music video

 The accompanying music video for "Stars Are Blind" was shot in two days in May 2006, in Malibu, California, and was directed by Chris Applebaum.
 The video for the song features many images of her walking and rolling around on the beach with a lover.
 It premiered on June 6, 2006, on MTV.
 Hilton later posted the video on her official YouTube channel in August 2006.
 "Shooting the music video was so much fun, and I had the best time doing it, and was so proud when it came out and everyone loved it so much", said Hilton.
 The video was listed as one of the 50 worst videos of all time by NME at number 49.
-The magazine stated, "So this is what you can do when your daddy has buckets of money – pay someone to film you roll around in a bikini in the sand with a guy in order to distract us from the fact that you've been auto-tuned (quite poorly) to high heaven.
-Good on you, Paris Hilton – you successfully created something that sucked more than the song itself (which, frankly, we thought would be impossible to do).
+The magazine stated, "So this is what you can do when your daddy has buckets of money — pay someone to film you roll around in a bikini in the sand with a guy in order to distract us from the fact that you've been auto-tuned (quite poorly) to high heaven.
+Good on you, Paris Hilton — you successfully created something that sucked more than the song itself (which, frankly, we thought would be impossible to do).

 A second version of the video was shot for the European and Latin American countries, featuring Hilton's lover (played by Lucas Babin) from the beach as her photographer at a photoshoot.
 In this version, which is entirely in black and white, scenes from the beach are still present, but exist as Hilton's fantasies during the photoshoot.
 At the end of the video, she wins the affection of her photographer, but ends up just taking his keys and stealing his car.
 The second version premiered on Z100's website on July 5, 2006.